aswinzz/LoginApp/README.md

 # Details
-This Is A Basic Login App Made Using Nodejs.Here You Can Create An Account And Login Using That.I Have used Passport and Mongodb as the database
+This Is A Basic Login App Made Using Nodejs.Here You Can Create An Account And Login Using That.I Have used Passport for login and Mongodb as the database